 The arguments of the external function are taken from the Modelica declaration.
 If there is a scalar output, it is used as the return type of the external function; otherwise the results are returned through extra function parameters.
 Arrays of simple types are mapped to an argument of the simple type, followed by the array dimensions.
 Storage for arrays as return values is allocated by the calling routine, so the dimensions of the returned array is fixed.
-More details are discussed in the appendix of the Language Specification.
+It is possible to specify exactly the order of the arguments for the external C-function as well as the name of the Cfunction, to define the allowed dependencies between array dimensions, and to provide internal work arrays.
+These features are demonstrated by the following quite complicated function interface: